yzyii/luashitacast/DO_NOT_DELETE.md

 - RDM - Add a DRK SJ MP constant for convenience

 ### v1.3.22
-- BRD Add a set for HP Down that equips before Precast for songs
+- BRD - Add a set for HP Down that equips before Precast for songs
+- DRK - Add tanking logic